 There are two types of life insurance: term and permanent.
 If cost is a concern, look at term insurance, which provides a death benefit for a certain number of years: 5-, 10-, 20-, and 30-year terms are common.
 Permanent life insurance stays with you for life as long as you pay the premiums, but it costs more since there’s a higher likelihood that your beneficiaries will one day file a claim.

-For people between 50 and 75 who may have health problems, there’s guaranteed acceptance life insurance, which doesn’t require a medical exam.
-Benefits are limited to a small sum to help cover final expenses and there may be a waiting period during which benefits aren’t payable if you die.
-(MassMutual provides a limited benefit in the first two years.)
-This provision helps to protect insurance companies from the risk that only the people most likely to file claims will purchase insurance.
+In addition, there’s some options for insurance in later years.
+Some don’t require a medical exam.
+Depending on the insurer, benefits are limited to a small sum, typically $2,000 to $25,000, and are intended to help cover final expenses.
+These kinds of insurance may be more expensive and there may be there may be a waiting period during which benefits aren’t payable if you die.
+Such provisions help protect insurance companies from the risk that only the people most likely to file claims will purchase insurance.

 Even if you do have a life insurance policy, you might be underinsured.
-In fact, 30 percent of people who do have life insurance think they don’t have enough,10 according to the 2015 LIMRA/Life Happens study.
+In fact, one in five people who do have life insurance think they don’t have enough,3 according to the 2018 LIMRA/Life Happens study.

 Consult a financial professional to get help evaluating your life insurance needs and purchasing a policy you can afford.